nyu-acsys/template-proofs/README.md

-## Artifact for the Book: Automated Verification of Concurrent Search Structures
+## Automated Verification of Concurrent Search Structures

-Authors:  Siddharth Krishna, Nisarg Patel, Dennis Shasha, and Thomas Wies
+This artifact contains the mechanized proofs described in the book

+Krishna, S., Patel, N., Shasha, D., & Wies, T. (2021). *Automated Verification of Concurrent Search Structures*.
+Synthesis Lectures on Computer Science.
+Morgan & Claypool.

 For the most recent version of this artifact, please visit: